me3zaAKAgoat/dtb-legacy/README.md

 ### Core

+- [ ] push error bar to the highest order component possible and use a usecontext to avoid prop drilling
+- [ ] add loading animation to any component thats awaiting an api calls response (login for example).
+  - relative top right scss
+  - useContext for loading
 - [ ] fallback for when there are no statistics in the last month
-- [ ] add loading animation to any component thats awaiting an api calls response (login for example).
 - [ ] make routers for updating the username and the password
 - [ ] work on user adminsitration
   - [ ] make a sign up process.